2023 Most Popular Communication & Journalism Associate Degree Schools in Mississippi

 Most Popular Mississippi Schools for an Associate in Communication & Journalism

-Our 2023 rankings named Mississippi Gulf Coast Community College the most popular school in Mississippi for communication and journalism students working on their associate degree.
+Our analysis found Mississippi Gulf Coast Community College to be the most popular school for communication and journalism students who want to pursue a associate degree in Mississippi.
 Mississippi Gulf Coast Community College is a moderately-sized public school located in the rural area of Perkinston.

 Women make up 64% of the communication and journalism majors at the school.

-Full Communication & Journalism at Mississippi Gulf Coast Community College Report
+Read full report on Communication & Journalism at Mississippi Gulf Coast Community College

 Women make up 33% of the communication and journalism majors at the school.